This is your monthly real estate market update for Anne Arundel County Maryland with James Bowerman and the Real Creative Group of Compass.

 Let’s take a quick dive into a few of the metrics for Anne Arundel Counties housing inventory.

-Coming Soon: There are 147 homes coming soon to the market, which is 13 less than last month.
+Coming Soon: There are 138 homes coming soon to the market, which is 9 fewer than last month.
 Properties cannot be in the Coming Soon status for more than 21 days.

-Active Listings: There are 755 properties currently active for sale.
-This is 157 more homes compared to last month, and a 6% increase compared to this time last year.
+Active Listings: There are 913 properties currently active for sale.
+This is 158 more homes compared to last month, and a 7% increase compared to this time last year.
+For the second month in a row we saw a year-over-year increase in active inventory.
+Before this we have to go all the way back to May of 2019.

-Homes Sold: There were 958 homes sold during the month of May.
-This is 39 more home sales compared to April, but a 14% decrease compared to this time last year.
+Homes Sold: There were 958 homes sold during the month of June, which is ironically the same number we saw in May, but a huge 25% decrease compared to this time last year.
+So not only are more homes coming on the market, but fewer homes are going under contract and being sold.

-Anne Arundel County, MD Average Time on MarketThe average days on market increased to 13 days, which means homes sold 1 days slower on average compared to the previous month.
-However, the median days on market is still only 5 days.
+Anne Arundel County, MD Average Time on MarketThe average days on market increased to 14 days, which means homes sold 1 days slower on average compared to the previous month.
+Another statistic on the rise is price reductions, which we saw 365 in the last 30 days, which is about 40% of the active listings.